 Lobby views:

-A rare lobby photo by Keystone Photo Service appearing with "Period Architecture -- and Now It's Oriental," a four page article in the May 15, 1926 issue of Exhibitors Herald.
+A rare lobby view by Keystone Photo Service that appeared with "Period Architecture -- and Now It's Oriental," a four page article in the May 15, 1926 issue of Exhibitors Herald.
 Thanks to Mike Hume/Historic Theatre Photography for finding it on Internet Archive.
+It can also be seen on the page about the theatre from the L.A.
+Conservancy, credited to the AMPAS Tom B'hend and Preston Kaufmann Collection.

 The article discusses changing styles in theatre architecture starting with Egyptian as expressed at the Uptown, Pasadena (opened as Warner's Egyptian Theatre) and going through Spanish and French to declare Indian the style of the moment.
 The writer visits the Oriental in Chicago for starters then comments on the Beverly: